Alcohol & Drugs

 Nitrous Oxide – Laughing Gas – NOS

-Further drug information is available on the Haemosexual website
+Further drug information is available below and across the Haemosexual website

 The information below has been written by Haemophilia Health Australia.
 Their forward thinking attitude is currently the best material available designed to give people with a bleeding disorder the opportunity to make their own informed choices. – www.haemophiliahealth.com.au